Marketing is sometimes a bit like gardening – the more you plant, the richer and greener your surrounding becomes; and it takes patience.

 Your brand’s tone of voice is how you communicate with the outside world.
 It includes all of your written marketing materials—from a printed flyer to a website.

-Tone of voice is not what you say, but rather, how you say it.
-It expresses not only your brand personality, but your values as well.
-It includes both written and spoken words and needs to be considered for all written and verbal communications, including websites, social media, emails, packaging, direct mail, annual reports, statements and invoices to customers and even instructions and helpdesk resources.
+A tone of voice is not what you say, but rather, how you say it.
+It expresses not only your brand personality but your values as well.
+It includes both written and spoken words and needs to be considered for all written and verbal communication, including websites, social media, emails, packaging, direct mail, annual reports, statements and invoices to customers and even instructions and helpdesk resources.

 Once you’ve identified your brand’s tone of voice, nourish it.
-If your brand’s tone of voice is nurturing, make sure all of your communications soothe and comfort your reader and if it’s highly professional, make sure your marketing language is poised and polished.
+If your brand’s tone of voice is nurturing, make sure all of your communication soothes and comforts your reader and if it’s highly professional, make sure your marketing language is poised and polished.

 If you want your tone to be effective, you have to connect to the customers emotionally.
-The writing, regardless of the media channel, should sound like a conversation rather than an advert.
+The writing, regardless of the media channel, should sound like a conversation rather than an ad.
 Try to make it natural and appropriate.
-Watch out that it doesn’t sound forced – it has to be carefully planned, but you’re targeting at something spontaneous.
+Watch out that it doesn’t sound forced – it has to be carefully planned, but what you’re aiming to achieve is spontaneous.

-Another important note is that you should find something that makes your brand authentic and present it transparently to the customers.
+Another important note is that you should find something that makes your brand authentic and present it transparently to your customers.
 To them, most products look exactly the same, and therefore, a well-developed tone of voice can make you stand out and become the preferred choice.
-Take your time when creating it – think about different aspects of it and try to make it as better as you can.
+Take your time when creating it – think about different aspects and try to make it the best you can.
 The basic guideline is that you are looking for something that is consistent across all levels or your company, both on and offline.

 To start off, describe your brand’s tone of voice in three words and define each further.
-It could also be helpful to create a chart you can revise as the business is developing and changing.
-The key points are the voice characteristic (e.g. playful, inviting) and how to put it into words.
+It could also be helpful to create a chart you can revise as your business is developing.
+The key points are the voice characteristics (e.g. playful, inviting) and how to put them into words.
 Describe each in a sentence or two.
 As your targeted market and competition change, refresh your voice’s tone.
 Keep adding new examples and grow something big.